-In August 2020 Prosper Gold optioned, staked, and purchased over 16,000 hectares of mineral claims and leases in Red Lake, Ontario, which comprise the Golden Sidewalk Project.
-The Company received final results and interpretations in January of 2021 for an airborne Magnetic-Electromagnetic survey flown late in the 2020 fiscal period that covers approximately two-thirds of the Project.
-The airborne survey results will be incorporated into regional targeting initiatives to be completed in 2021.
+In August 2020, Prosper Gold optioned, staked, and purchased over 16,000 hectares of mineral claims and leases in Red Lake, Ontario, which comprise the Golden Sidewalk Project.

-Gold was first discovered on this property in 1926.
+Gold was first discovered on the property in 1926.
 The discovery was called the "Golden Sidewalk" on the early maps, where it was described as a white granular quartz vein 11 feet (3.35 m) wide where exposed and was observed to contain an abundance of coarse gold.
 The Bathurst Mine was developed in 1929 with a 61 m shaft and two levels with about 900 m of drifting and cross cuts.
 A total of 149 oz of gold and 50 oz of silver were produced in 1929 and the Bathurst Mine saw intermittent production until 1937.